¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Verification of Performance

-• LM-79 Report: Provides the "performance report card," including total lumens, efficacy (lm/W), and Color Rendering Index (CRI).
-This is measured according to the IES LM-79-19 Standard.
+• LM-79 Report: Provides the "performance report card," including total lumens and efficacy (lm/W), measured according to IES LM-79-19.

-• TM-21 Projection: Uses LM-80 data to project the long-term lumen maintenance ($L_{70}$ life).
+• TM-21 Projection: Uses LM-80 data to project long-term lumen maintenance.
 According to IES TM-21-21, projections should not exceed six times the actual test duration.

-Contractors can use the DSIRE Database to find state and local incentives for energy-efficient lighting.
-In many jurisdictions, upgrading to a DLC Premium-certified fixture can cover 30–50% of the initial product cost through rebates.
+Contractors can use the DSIRE Database to find state and local incentives.
+In many jurisdictions, upgrading to a DLC Premium-certified fixture can cover 30–50% of the initial product cost.

-3. Heat Traps: Mounting a fixture directly between two large HVAC ducts can create a "heat pocket."
-Ensure there is at least 12 inches of horizontal clearance from large ducts to allow for convective cooling.
+• [ ] Heat Trap Identification: Is the fixture mounted between two large HVAC ducts?
+(Heuristic: Ensure 12 inches of horizontal clearance from large ducts to allow for convective cooling).

-For a broader perspective on the future of industrial lighting, consult the 2026 Commercial & Industrial LED Lighting Outlook: The Guide to Project-Ready High Bays & Shop Lights.
+For a broader perspective on the future of industrial lighting, consult the 2026 Commercial & Industrial LED Lighting Outlook.

 LED High Bay lights in a high‑ceiling warehouse with tablet displaying lighting layout and beam patterns